skiptools/skip-sql/README.md

 ```

-### Threading
+### Concurrency

-As a think layer over a SQLite connection, SkipSQL itself performs no locking.
+As a thin layer over a SQLite connection, SkipSQL itself performs no locking or manages threads in any way.
 It is up to the application layer to set up reader/writer locks, or else just perform all the operations on one thread (e.g., using `MainActor.run` to enqueue operations from a `Task`).

 The Sqlite guide on [Locking And Concurrency](https://www.sqlite.org/lockingv3.html) can provide additional guidance.

 ## Implementation

-SkipSQL is a very thin interface atop the low-level SQLite3 C library that is included with all Darwin/iOS/Android operating systems.
+SkipSQL speaks directly to the low-level SQLite3 C library that is included with all Darwin/iOS/Android operating systems.
 On Darwin/iOS, it communicates directly through Swift's C bridging support.
-On Android, it uses the [SkipFFI](http://source.skip.tools/skip-ffi/) module to interact directly with the underlying sqlite installation on Android.
+On Android, it uses the [SkipFFI](https://source.skip.tools/skip-ffi) module to interact directly with the underlying sqlite installation on Android.
 (For performance and a consistent API, SkipSQL eschews Android's `android.database.sqlite` Java wrapper, and uses JNA to directly access the SQLite C API.)

 ## SQLite Versions